SharePoint/sp-dev-docs/docs/sp-add-ins/SPO-MigrationAPI-Handling-Trottling.md

 The number of 429s sent back is a function of the current load on the farm, as well as other tenant/farm level variables, so it is important for us to talk to customers about migration throughput rather than the number of 429s themselves.

-In other words, set expectations with customers in the following manner: expect to create and manage migration efforts at any time, and expect content migration throughput to be higher during off-peak times and lower during peak times.
+Set expectations with customers in the following manner: expect to create and manage migration efforts at any time, and expect content migration throughput to be higher during off-peak times and lower during peak times.
 Overall, throughput over the duration of a day still aligns with our public documentation here.

 ## Key Best Practices